 First thing first, you might not be the only one who is selling a product on the target market.

 In a way, pricing is critical to catch new customers’ attention, convert into sales, and retain old customers.
-In particular, when I assume your competitors’ other marketing elements that can impact conversion rate, (Such as shipping, customer review, product variation, etc), are similar to yours.
+When I assume your competitors’ other marketing elements that can impact conversion rate are similar to yours.
+(Such as shipping, customer review, product variation, etc)

-Thus, you can see from the table, when your product pricing is lower than the competitor, market value percentage (here is 9.4%, higher is better, formula = 1- your price/your competitor price), is a key metric to see if your product is competitive on the target market or not.
-You don’t want to manually check hundreds of SKUs every day, rather the competitor data can be updated automatically in the profit calculator, for the purpose to adjust marketing strategies in a more agile way.
+Thus, you can see from the table, your product pricing is lower than the competitor.
+Then the market value percentage is a key metric to see if your product is competitive on the target market or not.
+(Here is 9.4%, higher is better, formula = 1- your price/your competitor price).
+You don’t want to manually check hundreds of SKUs every day.
+Instead, the competitor data can be updated automatically in the profit calculator, for the purpose to adjust marketing strategies in a more agile way.

 Secondly, Web Scraping for Repricing and Optimising Cost per Sale of Paid Media

-Unless you are not aware of this, you will not be surprised to see your SKU conversion rate is going down when your competitor is buying the same advertising keyword offering lower pricing than yours.
+You are no surprised to see your SKU conversion rate is going down when your competitor is buying the same advertising keyword offering lower pricing than yours.

 15% – 30% product profit margin is a common range in the eCommerce sector, lowering the pricing is basically equal to lowering the profit margin, if you don’t want to lose new customer acquisition opportunities, and prefer to compete with the rivals.
 In parallel, your paid media bidding strategy also needs adjusting to working with the new pricing, for the purpose to earn profit rather than losing money in this battle game.